Interacting Large Language Model Agents. Interpretable Models and Social Learning: Optimal Stopping Time Control for Autonomous LLMAs

-We now consider a case where the \bayesianagent\ are autonomous and are incentivized by a central controller, and the cost function is now dependent on the incentive $\incentive$ as well.
+We now consider a case where the \bayesianagent\ are incentivized by a central controller, and the cost function is now dependent on the incentive $\incentive$ as well.
 Specifically, we consider a cost function $\cost$ as,

 here, $\costconstantone_\action>0$, $\actioncost_\action>0$ and $\costconstanttwo_\action<0$, $\action \in \actionspace$ are the coefficient for the misclassification cost, the cost incurred in performing the action and the coefficient for the incentive, respectively.
 The cost accounts for the cumulative cost that the autonomous \bayesianagent\ incurs while classifying the textual input and the incentive received for the same.